Escapesanddiaries

 24 reasons to love living in Germany

-On a personal and side note
+On a personal note

 But on the other hand, I also know some people like a colleague who didn’t really enjoy it.
-Make no mistake, Octoberfest is really loud and crazy.
+Make no mistake, Oktoberfest is really loud and crazy.
 So I must warn you to be prepared for all the noise and wildness.

 If you like my writing, why don’t you sign up for my newsletter? ✨